klb346/MRFM_BrownianFit/README.md

 This package was built to run with python 3.9.12.
 The author recommends installing in a new virtual environment with python 3.9.12 to protect any existing dependency installations.

 Versions of LabView running 32-bit python will not be able to run methods in the MCMC module.
 The dependencies for this module are optional and can be installed with the package by adding the optional key word 'MCMC" (see installation below).
+Versions of LabView running 32-bit python will not be able to run the test notebook as it requires h5py

 ## Installation
 To install the package for general use, run the following code in the root directory of the package folder: